Syria: IS leader dies during US raid in rebel-held region | DW | 03.02.2022

 The Britain-based monitor Syrian Observatory for Human Rights said US helicopters landed in a village where the US-led coalition troops attacked a house and clashed with fighters in rebel-held Idlib.

 Local residents described the raid as the biggest since the 2019 operation that killed former IS leader Abu Bakr al-Baghdadi.
-Al-Qurashi had replaced Baghdadi after his death in that raid.
+Al-Qurashi had replaced al-Baghdadi after his death.

 US forces reportedly used loudspeakers to ask women and children to leave the area.